 Bitcoin as marketing to increase awareness

-Benefits for the merchant
+Advantages for the dealer

-The Bitcoin payment method offers the following advantages:
+Bitcoin payment method offers the following advantages:

 - Suitable for all business areas (digital and physical goods)